vsmith214/practice-checkpoint-foundations/03_create_functions/README.md

 ```

 Apply concepts such as Closure and Scope to this problem.
 Please add comments if you struggle with the problem, this will help us assign partial credit!

+NOTE: YOU MAY NOT USE THE ES6 KEYWORD 'LET' IN THIS PROBLEM.
+FOR FULL CREDIT, YOU MUST COMPLETE THIS PROBLEM USING ONLY ES5